tanjoewel/TMS/README.md

   - if got time optimize the apps state in `Applications.jsx`. not quite sure how to optimize it yet tho
     - One way is to have the edit button in the row but i think no one else is doing that
   - Can only change the plan when you reject
+    - Only changed in the backend.
+For the frontend, we still pass in the taskPlan in the request body but it is not used in any API call other than reject.